-Chris Macneal has an intimate understanding of the ways in which well considered construction assemblies improve building performance.
+Chris Macneal has an intimate understanding of the ways in which construction assemblies can improve building performance.

-Chris leads the firm in maintaining its ISO 9000:2008 certification, a standard established by the International Organization for Standardization to define the requirements of effective management within an organization.
-A certified RAB Quality Management Systems Lead Auditor, he guides the implementation of the KieranTimberlake Management System (KTMS), a set of workflows that govern all aspects of design and delivery to assure quality service.
+Chris led the firm in achieving ISO 9000:2015 certification, a standard established by the International Organization for Standardization to define effective management within an organization.
+A certified Registrar Accreditation Board (RAB) Quality Management Systems Lead Auditor, he oversaw the implementation of the KieranTimberlake Management System (KTMS), a set of workflows that govern all aspects of design and delivery to assure quality service.

 Chris has lectured on a range of topics including off-site fabrication, materials, and building envelopes at the University of Pennsylvania, Rutgers University, the Norwegian University of Science and Technology, and the University of Wisconsin-Milwaukee.
 He has also taught at the University of Washington and served on design juries for Drexel, Rutgers, and McGill Universities.
 His writing has been featured in the AIA's Architectural Graphic Standards, and his book The Shape of Time in Buffalo Valley was published in 2017.